 Georgia Lagoudas, PhD

 I am a Senior Fellow at the Brown University Pandemic Center and a member of the faculty at the Brown School of Public Health.
-I lead a Clean Indoor Air Initiative to reduce disease transmission indoors and make our buildings healthier.
+I lead the Clean Indoor Air Initiative to reduce disease transmission indoors and make the spaces where we spend 90% of our time healthier and safer.
 I work at the intersection of science, policy, and public health and coordinate with state and federal leaders to advance policies and actions to help us breathe easier.
+I recently launched a global initiative on healthy indoor air at the United Nations General Assembly in 2025 (see more at airclub.org).
 I’m trained as a professional communicator and mediator and have served in policy roles in both the Congressional and Executive Branches.

 I completed my Ph.D. in Paul Blainey’s lab at MIT and the Broad Institute.
 I built microfluidic technologies to analyze microbial genomes, and I used DNA sequencing to study antibiotic resistance.
 I have experience in genomic sequencing, microfluidics, microbiology, and bioinformatics.